JoaoLopesF/Esp-Idf-Monitor-Simple-Profiler/README.md

 This was very useful for me, because my project was generating a lot of debugging, and with this profiler it became easier to identify the bottlenecks

-To install, just donwload the file idf_monitor.py, just go to $IDF_PATH/tools, rename the original file and copy the new idf_monitor.py
+To install, just download the file idf_monitor.py, just go to $IDF_PATH/tools, rename the original file and copy the new idf_monitor.py

 I hope it's useful